 - If the gap needs to be adjusted, employ the spark plug gauge to handle the task.
 Use the gauge to bend the curved electrode until the correct gap is attained.

-Check out all the electrical & ignition system products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on how often should you change spark plugs, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the electrical & ignition system products available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on how often should you change spark plugs and spark plug replacement cost, chat with a knowledgeable expert at your local NAPA Auto Parts store.

 Photo courtesy of Wikimedia Commons.